cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 If this parsing fails, then B MUST abort.
 (Testvectors of examples for invalid messages when using lv\_cat() as network\_encode function for
 CPace are given in the appendix.)
 B then computes K = G.scalar\_mult\_vfy(yb,Ya).
 B MUST abort if K=G.I.
-Otherwise B returns
+Otherwise B calculates
 ISK = H.hash(lv\_cat(G.DSI \|\| b"\_ISK", sid, K)\|\|transcript(MSGa, MSGb)).
 B returns ISK and terminates.

 Likewise upon reception of MSGb, A parses MSGb for Yb and ADb and checks for a valid encoding.
 If this parsing fails, then A MUST abort.
 A then computes K = G.scalar\_mult\_vfy(ya,Yb).
 A MUST abort if K=G.I.
-Otherwise A returns
+Otherwise A calculates
 ISK = H.hash(lv\_cat(G.DSI \|\| b"\_ISK", sid, K) \|\| transcript(MSGa, MSGb)).
 A returns ISK and terminates.

 The session key ISK returned by A and B is identical if and only if the supplied input parameters PRS, CI and sid match on both sides and transcript view (containing of MSGa and MSGb) of both parties match.